 Meet our amazing 777 National Team 2019.
-These inspiring individuals hail from various corners of Australia and each have a unique story as to why they took on the ultimate test of endurance of doing 7 marathons, in 7 days, across 7 states.
+These inspiring individuals hail from various corners of Australia and each has a unique story as to why they took on the ultimate test of endurance – 7 marathons, in 7 days, across 7 states.

 My name is Greta Duke and this year I’ll be taking on the Bravehearts 777.
 I have always been a keen runner.
 There is nothing I enjoy more than being able to lace up my runners and head out for a run.
 I love the brain space a long run can allow, but also the social aspect of running alongside each other.
 I have been super lucky to train and run my first two marathons alongside my best mate and can’t wait to take on this next challenge.